A band so great, it's only appropriate that nobody's ever heard of them.

-This is the band that I have seen live more than
+This is the band I've seen live more than

-any other - 16 times in a span of three and a half years yes sir.
+any other - 16 times in a span of three and a half years.
 And anybody

-who has ever sat down and spent time learning to love the band's dissonant
+who has sat down and spent time learning to love the band's dissonant

 beauty can't blame

-me one solid bit.
+me a bit.
 As far as taking basic pop song structure and teaching

 it to do things that basic pop song structure isn't supposed to do, Polvo have